The War Continues: After Vimy

 Led for the first time by a Canadian commander, Lieutenant-General Sir Arthur Currie, the Canadian Expeditionary Force was tasked with capturing a strategic dominating point near the city of Lens, Hill 70.
 The mission was a success.

 The Battle of Passchendaele, also called the “Third Battle of Ypres” was fought in horrible conditions.
 Water and mud made the combat very difficult and slowed movements to a crawl.
 Casualties were similarly high for both sides: 275,000 for the Allied Forces and 220,000 for the Germans.
-The Germans had a harder time recovering as the United States had just joined the Alliance and their manpower would soon arrive.
+The Germans had a harder time recovering, as the manpower of the United States, who had just joined the Allies, would soon arrive.